bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

   {{ hint6 | markdownify }}
 </details>

-## Step by step guide
+# The Weapon

+With the all information on the table, the attack plan became clear:

+1. Use `update_property` to set our object's `alcohol_shelf` attribute to point to the `_all_instances` list.
+2. Now our `alcohol_shelf` is no longer an `AlcoholShelf` object, but a list containing `[admin_object, our_object]`.
+3. Call the `/empty` endpoint, which triggers `empty_alcohol_shelf`.
+This method is designed to reduce the shelf to its first element.
+In our case, `AlcoholShelf = admin_object` is the final result.
+4. Finally, when we visit our `/profile`, the server will try to display our `alcohol_shelf`, which now points directly to the admin's object, revealing the flag.

+This is a classic prototype pollution-style vulnerability.
+We can set any attribute (`key`) on our `BeverageConfig` object to the value of any other attribute (`val`) we can access.
+This was the perfect tool to create a reference to the `_all_instances` list on our own object.

 This section includes the final solution and a step-by-step visualization with [Python Tutor](https://pythontutor.com/python-compiler.html#).
 Feel free to go there and play with the tool.
 The final solution is therefore:

 ```py
 Solve = BeverageConfig(None)